All About Animal Cells

 Animal cells are similar to plant cells in that they are both eukaryotic cells and have similar organelles.
 Animal cells are generally smaller than plant cells.
 While animal cells come in various sizes and tend to have irregular shapes, plant cells are more similar in size and are typically rectangular or cube shaped.
 A plant cell also contains structures not found in an animal cell.
 Some of these include a cell wall, a large vacuole, and plastids.
 Plastids, such as chloroplasts, assist in storing and harvesting needed substances for the plant.
 Animal cells also contain structures such as centrioles, lysosomes, cilia, and flagella that are not typically found in plant cells.

-- Centrioles - organize the assembly of microtubules during cell division.
+- Centrioles - cylindrical structures that organize the assembly of microtubules during cell division.